In this article I’ll go through a list of 4 must-haves that everybody needs to have if they want to buy a house.

 - USDA loans don’t require a down payment either.
 USDA loans are available for single family homes location in less dense, rural areas.

-To Buy A House In 2018, You Need To Have Reserves
+To Buy A House, You Need To Have Reserves

 It used to be a good rule of thumb to have at least up to 3 months of money reserves, but now just to be on the safe banks want to see that you have at least 3-6 months of reserves.